Enhancing Our Work Together: A Partnership with Huron

 This project addresses a long-standing need to ensure the University remains competitive and uses its resources responsibly in how we classify and compensate employees.
 It is funded with one-time dollars designated for strategic initiatives—not recurring funds used for salaries.
 Engaging an external partner for a defined period allows us to complete this work efficiently without adding permanent positions or increasing ongoing costs.

-A job family is a group of roles that share similar types of work and responsibilities.
+A job family is a group of roles that share similar types of work, responsibilities, and career paths.
 Job families help create clearer structure and consistency across roles.

 Competencies describe the skills, knowledge, and behaviors needed to be successful in a role.
 They can help guide hiring, development, and career growth.